legop3/notes/networking concepts.md

         - simplest layer
         - transmitted as RF, copper, or light
     2. data link
+        - switches are ALWAYS layer 2 on a test
-        - nic and switch, ARP
+        - nic and switch, ARP, and cabling
         - responsible for interfacing with physical hardware
         - protocols at this layer are programmed into the NIC's firmware
         - ethernet and wifi are examples